New South Wales Misleading and Deceptive Conduct Laws (2026)

 What is this right?

-Section 18 of the ACL contains one of the broadest consumer protections in Australian law: a business must not engage in conduct that is misleading or deceptive, or is likely to mislead or deceive:
+Section 18 of the ACL — "misleading or deceptive conduct" — is one of the broadest consumer protections in any common-law jurisdiction.
+A business must not engage in conduct that is misleading or deceptive, or likely to mislead or deceive.
+The provision is so wide that it does most of the work in modern Australian consumer litigation.

-• What it covers: Advertising, product labelling, sales pitches, websites, social media posts, and even silence (failing to disclose important information).
+- What it covers: advertising, product labelling, sales pitches, websites, social-media posts, and even silence — failing to disclose information you'd reasonably need to know.

-• Penalties: Individuals face fines of up to $2.5 million.
-Companies face up to $50 million, three times the benefit obtained, or 30% of adjusted turnover (whichever is greatest).
+- Penalties: individuals face fines up to $2.5 million; companies face up to $50 million, three times the benefit gained, or 30% of adjusted turnover (whichever is greatest).

 When does it apply?